rwth-irt/ros2-devcontainer/README.md

 ![template_container](https://user-images.githubusercontent.com/6098197/91332895-adbf1500-e781-11ea-8afc-7a22a5340d4a.png)

+### Adapt to your needs
+Look into `.devcontainer/devcontainer.json` and change `dockerComposeFile` depending on your operating system:
+- `docker-compose.yml` for a full Linux installation
+- `WSL-docker-compose.yml` for a WSL2 installation in Windows
+Check your `docker-compose.yml` and adjust values as required, specifically `Optional` values.
+This allows you to en-/disable the dedicated NVIDIA GPU or use external devices.

 ### Update the template with your code

 1. Specify the repositories you want to include in your workspace in `src/ros2.repos` or delete `src/ros2.repos` and develop directly within the workspace.